 The festival atmosphere was broadcast over the airwaves during the entire festival week thanks to World Village FM, a radio project put on by students.

 In 2010, a varied music and factual programme as well as Sunday’s beautiful weather combined to draw a crowd of approximately 70 000 visitors to the festival.
+The festival war organized in Kaisaniemi and Railway Square 29–30 May.

 On Saturday afternoon, Anna Puu charmed the audience with a radiant performance.
 One of the weekend’s most anticipated artists was Mad Juana, who closed out Saturday with a blast of reggae and rock rhythms.
 A sunny Sunday closed with the positive vibes of Afro-Colombian ChocQuibTown, whose show had the entire Kaisaniemi crowd dancing.